Why has my child benefit gone down?

 Child benefit is usually paid every four weeks on a Monday or Tuesday straight into your bank account.
 If you’re a single parent or getting certain other benefits, such as income support, you can have the money paid weekly.
 You can only get the money paid into one account - this can be any account, apart from a Nationwide CashBuilder account in someone else’s name.

-Payments due on Boxing Day this year will be paid on Friday 23 December, while those due on 27 December (a bank holiday) will also be paid on 23 December.
+Payments due on Christmas Day or Boxing Day this year will be paid on Friday 22 December, Payments due on 1 January will be paid on 29 December.
 A full list of child benefit payment dates are available on the government website.

 -